SamClassicPatch/GameExecutable/README.md

 ## Building

-Before building the code, make sure to load in the submodules.
-Use `git submodule update --init --recursive command` to load files for all submodules.
+Before building the code, make sure to clone [`CoreLib`](https://github.com/SamClassicPatch/CoreLib) project in the same directory as this repository and build it.

 To compile the executable, you'll need to use a compiler from Microsoft Visual C++ 6.0.